Cambridge, Corpus Christi College, Parker Library, MS 53, fols. 189-210

 • Full-size color reproduction of the entire original document, Peterborough Bestiary: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

-This facsimile was published as a co-edition between Salerno Editrice, Faksimile Verlag, and Yushodo Co.
+This facsimile is a co-edition between Salerno Editrice, Faksimile Verlag, and Yushodo Co.

 Binding